-- We reveal our dimensions and passions to Tinder, and find romance by swiping a screen. - We report our condition to SymptomChecker, and get diagnosed without enduring a waiting room. - We allow AT&T Mobility to know where we are at every moment, and we're always able to text and talk, no matter where we are.
+- We report our condition to SymptomChecker, and get diagnosed without enduring a waiting room. - We allow AT&T Mobility to know where we are at every moment, and we're always able to text and talk, no matter where we are.